particle-iot/maker-faire-2017-machine/Hero Display/Raspberry Pi/Configure Rasbperry Pi.md

 Log in to the Pi remotely `ssh pi@raspberrypi.local`

+Edit `/boot/cmdline.txt` and add `usbhid.mousepoll=0` to fix the laggy mouse in the GUI.

 Run `sudo raspi-config`

 - Change the password to the same password as the Maker Faire 2017 Particle user.